Celebrate Dad with these creative Father’s Day ideas

 Maps, hiking, the great outdoors, a hunt, cool tech and a prize—geocaching incorporates all the dad favorites.
 Known as the “world’s largest treasure hunt,” geocaching uses GPS-enabled devices to locate hidden containers called “caches.”
 People hide these caches all over the world, then post the locations on geocaching sites online for others to try and find.
 They are often cleverly hidden and contain fun notes and prizes.
 Download an app or look up geocaches in your area, and then take Dad on an adventure.

-Capture the flag and other outdoor games are perfect for extended families who like to celebrate Father’s Day all together.
+Capture-the-flag and other outdoor games are perfect for extended families that like to celebrate Father’s Day all together.
 To play, divide into two teams (dads vs. kids?), mark off the playing area and tell each team to set their flag.
-For a fun twist, have a dad hold each flag, then try to “kidnap” the other team’s dad and get him back across the dividing line!
-Whoever gets the other team’s flag first wins bragging rights for the entire year.
+For a fun twist, have a dad hold each flag.
+The goal is to “kidnap” the other team’s dad and get him back across the dividing line!
+Whoever gets the other team’s flag first wins bragging rights for next year.

 Take him on a picnic